 The highest-paid wide receiver in the NFL today is Pittsburgh Steelers star Antonio Brown, who recently signed a four-year, $68 million contract extension.
 As one of the most statistically productive wideouts in the league, his contract size should not surprise you.

-With the regular season just around the corner, here is a look at the biggest threats to Brown when it comes to taking home the 2017 NFL receiving yards crown according to the oddsmakers in Las Vegas.
+With the regular season already underway, here is a look at the biggest threats to Brown when it comes to taking home the 2017 NFL receiving yards crown by the end of the year, according to the oddsmakers in Las Vegas.